October 6, 2017 42 Instagram Promotions, Contests, Ideas and Tips for Christmas

 Are you looking for Christmas marketing ideas and ways to connect your business with buyers during the holidays?
-Instagram is the way to go.
+Instagram contests are the way to go.

 More than 80 percent of the people who use Instagram every month follow at least one brand.
 What’s more, a sizeable percentage of that number have used Instagram to visit a brand’s website, get directions to a business location or contact a business by phone, email or direct message (Source: MarketingLand.com, 2017).